MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/use-single-tenant-server-server-authentication.md

 <a name="bkmk_coding"></a>
 ## Application coding and execution

 Follow these steps to download, build, and execute the sample application.
+The sample calls the WebAPI to return a list of the top 3 accounts (by name) in the organization.

 1. Download the Visual Studio 2017 SingleTenantS2S [sample](https://github.com/Microsoft/PowerApps-Samples/tree/master/cds/webapi/C%23/SingleTenantS2S).
 2. Update the App.config file with your app registration and server key values.
 3. Build and run the application.

 ### Expected results
-An OData response listing the top 3 account names in your D365 organization.
+An OData response listing the names of the top 3 accounts in your D365 organization.

 ### Example console output
 Shown below is example console output obtained from a D365 organization that only had two accounts named "Test Account 1", and "Test Account 2".